 The Company reviews the recoverability of its long-lived assets (including definite-lived intangible assets) if events or changes in circumstances indicate the assets may be impaired.
 Evaluation of possible impairment is based on the Company's ability to recover the asset from the expected future pretax cash flows (undiscounted and without interest charges) of the related operations.
 If the expected undiscounted pretax cash flows are less than the carrying amount of such asset, an impairment loss is recognized for the difference between the estimated fair value to the carrying amount of the asset.
-For the years ended December 31, 2023 and 2022, the Company recognized \$3.4 million and \$0.7 million, respectively, of impairment charges to facility-related assets within restructuring charges on the Consolidated Statements of Operations.
-For the year ended December 31, 2021, there were no such impairment losses recognized.
-For further details on the Company's restructuring activities, please refer to Note 11.
+For the years ended December 31, 2024, 2023, and 2022, the Company recognized \$0.1 million, \$3.4 million, and \$0.7 million, respectively, of impairment charges to facility-related assets within restructuring charges on the Consolidated Statements of Operations.
+For further details on the Company's restructuring activities, please refer to Note 10.
 Restructuring.